George Floyd to be buried in private ceremony in Houston

 Since his death on Memorial Day, thousands of people have flocked to the streets around the nation demanding the officers involved be brought to justice, and calling for sweeping police reforms to prevent the use of excessive force, that activists say are predominantly targeted toward blacks and Hispanics.

-Floyd's funeral service will be held at the Fountain of Praise Church in Houston.
+Floyd's funeral service is being held at the Fountain of Praise Church in Houston.
 About 500 guests invited by the Floyd family-- including a number of activists, celebrities and politicians, are expected to attend, CBS Houston affiliate KHOU reported.

 The service is expected to last two hours and will include scripture readings, video montages, speeches, signing, and more.
 The Rev. Al Sharpton will deliver the eulogy.